ArystoCrypto/CurrencyExchange/README.md

 --------------
 DecidableCoins CurrencyExchange runs on the traditional PHP/MySQL/Apache setup.

-**For a development environment**, you can simply clone the whole set of WLOX repositories by doing `git clone --recursive https://github.com/DecidableCoins/CurrencyExchange.git`.
+**For a development environment**, you can simply clone the whole set of CurrencyExchange repositories by doing `git clone --recursive https://github.com/DecidableCoins/CurrencyExchange.git`.

 **For a production environment**, it is strongly recommended to distribute the different repositories across multiple servers.
 You can clone each sub-module independently by doing `https://github.com/DecidableCoins/CurrencyExchange-[submodule].git`.